 Improving indoor air quality: good for business

 Air quality is invisible, which is why building managers have tended to ignore it, focusing more on a comfortable temperature or on saving energy.
 The pandemic, however, has heightened people’s awareness of the indoor environment and brought a new focus on air quality.
 Considering that in industrialized countries we spend more than 90% of our lifetimes indoors, we now expect the buildings we use to make a positive contribution to our long-term health.
 Employees want to be confident that the air in their workspaces is clean when they return to the office.
 And employers are realizing that good indoor air quality is a business advantage.
 So how do we know if the indoor air is clean?
 Air quality sensor data allow to monitor — and if necessary improve air quality.

 Monitoring and communicating indoor air quality

 You cannot effectively solve what you cannot measure.
 A real-time monitoring system provides reliable data at a localized level.
 This will quickly alert you to air quality anomalies.
-And it will allow you to take a data-driven, proactive approach to improve indoor air quality.
+And it will allow you to take a data-driven, proactive approach to improving indoor air quality.

 - Low-cost, low-power wireless sensors capture raw data such as carbon dioxide or particle matter levels